Introduction to Satellite Maneuver Planning with Astrogator

 The .sama articulation file actually goes with a model that is different from the default one we are using

 You placed the solar panel articulation file into the scenario directory, but STK doesn’t know to use them.
-While still on the 3D Graphics - Model page
+While still on the 3D Graphics - Model page, do the following:

-1. Enable the Use Articulations file option in the Articulations field.
+- Select the Use Articulations file check box in the Articulations field.

 You know the solar panels should be completely deployed by 2055 seconds after the launch, so you can make the start time 2055 EpSec.
 If you take a quick look at the stop time for the last propagate segment, it should read about 262685 EpSec.